Prevent Software Bugs: Proactive Strategies & Best Practices

 - Root Cause Analysis: Do an RCA, and make sure to add new tests to the regression suite.

-Effective Communication with Customers About Bugs
+Communicating with Customers About Software Bugs Effectively

 Once it’s happened, we know the ways to sort and fix the mishap.
 At the same time, we should learn how to communicate bad news to our customers to avoid misunderstandings.